openmm/openmm/docs-source/usersguide/application/06_creating_ffs.rst

   (Alternatively, the deprecated :code:`from` tag may indicate the atom by index instead of name.)

+The :code:`<Residue>` tag may also contain :code:`<Constraint>` tags to specify pairs of atoms whose distance should be constrained.
+Each one should include the attibutes :code:`atomName1` and :code:`atomName2` with the names of the two connected atoms, and a :code:`distance` attribute with the distance between them in nanometers.
+:code:`<Constraint>` tags are only used for constraints that are required by the force field and should always be included.
+The more common situation is that a bond can be either flexible or constrained based on the options the user specifies when calling :code:`createSystem()`.
+Bonds of that sort should not have :code:`<Constraint>` tags.

 The :code:`<Residue>` tag may also contain :code:`<VirtualSite>` tags, as in the following example: